-Under these circumstances, urban freight services need to quickly react and explore new concepts and developments.
+Under these circumstances, urban freight services need to quickly react and explore new concepts and developments to deliver a sustainable on-demand last mile.
 The roadmap of the two main European networks, ALICE and ERTRAC (European Road Transport Research Advisory Council) clearly define what the proposed solutions need to focus on:

 - Increasing energy efficiency, to therefore improve the sustainability and livability of cities